Patriotic Fireworks Hair Accessories

 I was inspired by this 4th of July wreath at No Time For Flashcards - my original plan had been to make a Canada Day version of it, but it ended up morphing into something quite different!
 You might want to try making both!

-These fireworks were super easy to make and could be easily modified by using different colours to suit any country's patriotic holidays (4th of July?) or Olympic spirit!
+These fireworks were super easy to make and could be easily modified by using different colours to suit any country's patriotic holidays (4th of July?), Olympic spirit, or to support your favourite sports team!

 We used a sheet of red felt, which Princess Pea cut into about 1.5 cm strips (along the short edge of an 8x10ish/A4 sheet of felt) - good cutting practice for her.
 Then we used some white scraps of fabric to cut strips of the same length.
 (This was enough to make two 'fireworks'.)